 ATS implications: how parsers tag and score "PMP"

 Six ATS platforms cover the majority of project-management hiring: Workday for Fortune 500 and large enterprise, Greenhouse for tech, Lever for mid-market and growth-stage, iCIMS for healthcare and complex enterprise, Taleo for federal and legacy enterprise, and SuccessFactors for global multinationals.
 Each tokenizes the PMP credential slightly differently, which is why the same resume can score 88 in one system and 64 in another.
 The fix is mechanical: spell "PMP" as a discrete token at least three times, and pair it with the full phrase "Project Management Professional" at least once.
+This is the same behavior our own engine measures across the 8,700-resume sample above.

 Platform How it tokenizes "PMP" Where it weights highest What breaks parsing